eu-nebulous/sal/README.md

 If the deployment fails (i.e., the SAL does not return `true`), consult the SAL [logs](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#32-view-sal-logs) (especially ones inside of container) and ProActive [logs](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#how-to-check-the-logs-of-proactive) i.e. `connector-iaas.log`.

 Note that deployment failures can occur due to various factors.
 To ensure a successful deployment and execution, confirm that selected cloud and edge nodes are available.
-Additionally, the information regarding SSH credentials and execution adapter scripts used for edge devices during [Cloud Registration](https://github.com/eu-nebulous/sal/blob/main/README.md#2-cloud-registration) or [Edge Device Registration](https://github.com/eu-nebulous/sal/blob/main/README.md#3-edge-device-registration) is validated only at the time of deployment execution.
+Additionally, the information regarding SSH credentials and Execution Adapter scripts used for edge devices during [Cloud Registration](https://github.com/eu-nebulous/sal/blob/main/README.md#2-cloud-registration) or [Edge Device Registration](https://github.com/eu-nebulous/sal/blob/main/README.md#3-edge-device-registration) is validated only at the time of deployment execution.

 If the deployment succeeds and returns `true`, you can track the ongoing progress and troubleshoot any issues using the Execution Adapter interface.
 Monitoring tools include:
 - The ProActive dashboard for an overview of the entire deployment,
-- The ProActive Scheduler for details on individual task execution, and
+- The ProActive Scheduler for details on individual task execution,
 - The ProActive Resource Manager to monitor resource utilization.

 #####  5.3.
 [GetCluster endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#103--getcluster-endpoint) - Retrieving Cluster Deployment Status.